 A Los Angeles workers’ compensation lawyer will also be incredibly beneficial if your claim is delayed or denied by the employer or the insurance carrier.
 The appeals process can be very complex, but an attorney will help you navigate through it so you can receive the compensation you are entitled to.

 5. How do I know if my injury falls under workers’ compensation?

-To determine whether you are entitled to workers’ compensation benefits, you should contact the experienced Los Angeles workers’ compensation attorneys at Koszdin, Fields, Sherry and Katz.
+To determine whether you are entitled to workers’ compensation benefits, you should contact the experienced Los Angeles workers’ compensation attorneys at Koszdin, Fields and Sherry.